jacksund/simmate/docs/apps/badelf/finder/background.md

 ## Valence Attractors

-Once the atomic domains have split from the ELF, anything left is one large valence domain.
+Once the domains surrounding single atoms have split from the ELF, anything left is one large valence domain.
 Again, these features can be one of several types:

 1. **Homogenous Covalent Bonds**.
 In covalent bonds involving the same atom, the bonds will sit exactly between the two atoms and at low *f* values will form a network throughout the system surrounding multiple atoms.
 At higher *f* values, this network will split into individual covalent bonds.
 Just like heterogenous covalent bonds, these are characterized by high depth and their location along an atomic bond.